-In line with our general view on the banking sector, Berlin Hyp has a low exposure to environmental risks (see our Environmental risk heat map2 for further information).
+In line with our general view on the banking sector, Berlin Hyp has a low exposure to environmental risks (see our environmental risk heat map6 for further information).

-For social risks, we also place Berlin Hyp in line with our general view for the banking sector, which indicates a moderate exposure (see our Social risk heat map8).
+For social risks, we place Berlin Hyp in line with our general view for the banking sector, which indicates a moderate exposure (see our social risk heat map.2).

-Corporate governance9 is highly relevant for Berlin Hyp, as it is to all participants in the banking industry.
+Corporate governance[§] is highly relevant for Berlin Hyp, as it is to all participants in the banking industry.
 Corporate governance weaknesses can lead to a deterioration in a bank's credit quality, while governance strengths can benefit its credit profile.
-Governance risks are largely internal rather than externally driven, and for Berlin Hyp we do not have any particular governance concern.
+Governance risks are largely internal rather than externally driven.
+For Berlin Hyp, we do not have any particular governance concern.
 Nonetheless, corporate governance remains a key credit consideration and requires ongoing monitoring.